Valquoniam/RO203/README.md

  !["Pegs Board"](/images/Pegs.png)

-To include the program in Julia, you have to enter the command `include("resolution.jl")` in the directory _Pegs/src_
+To include the program in Julia, you have to enter the command `include("resolution.jl")` in the directory _Pegs/src_ or `include("/Pegs/src/resolution.jl")` if you're in the main directory.

 Then, you will have the available commands :